Minkov/pb-interactive-python/EN/04-Conditional-Statements/01-Review.md

   * Variables store data in a piece of the memory
   * Variable read: retrieve the stored data
   * Variable write: modify the stored information

-Declaring, initializing, reading and changing a variable in Python: //Do I need all of them?
 ```py live
 age = 5
 age = age + 1